Russian submarine Pantera: Construction and career

 The submarine was laid down on 6 November 1986 at Sevmash, Severodvinsk.
 Launched on 21 May 1990 and commissioned on 27 December 1990.

 Initially, the boat carried only tactical numbers, but on 10 October 1990, the Commander-in-Chief of the USSR Navy V.N. which opened in 1919, gave the name Pantera.

 In 1993, under the leadership of Captain I Rank Vasily Mikhalchuk, the crew of the boat won the prize of the Commander-in-Chief of the Navy and took first place in the Navy in anti-submarine training.

 In 1996, during a military campaign, as a result of an accident in the refrigeration system, freon began to flow into the compartments, the crew was able to eliminate the malfunction on their own without surfacing.

 In January 1999, the commander of the submarine, Captain 1st Rank Sergei Spravtsev was awarded the title of Hero of Russia.

 Until the end of the 1990s, he made 2 military campaigns and performed a search operation.

 The submarine needed to replace the battery, the GAK needed to be repaired.

 On 2 November 2006, during the welding work in the third compartment, a fire broke out.
 Two firefighters were poisoned by combustion products.

 His overhaul and modernization were completed in 2007.
 During the repair, the hydroacoustic complex, communication and control equipment were modernized.

 On 28 January 2008, after the completion of the repair, he was accepted into the combat composition of the Navy. he became a part of the 24th submarine of the 12th Eskpl of the Northern Fleet (Gadzhiyevo) based in the Yagelnaya Bay of the Sayda Bay.
+As of 2022, she was reported as possibly in reserve.